miku86/notes/dom-enlightment.md

 ## 2.6 Detecting DOM specifications/features using document.implementation.hasFeature()

-Its possible using `document.implementation.hasFeature()` to ask (boolean) the current document what feature and level the browser has implemented/supports.
+It's possible using `document.implementation.hasFeature()` to ask (boolean) the current document what feature and level the browser has implemented/supports.
 For example we can ask if the browser has implemented the core DOM level 3 specification by passing the name of the feature and the version to the hasFeature() method.

 ```js
 // ask if the browser has implemented the Core 2.0 specification